robotarium/robotarium_setup/yousef_notes.md

 - Run “xhost +” before running the container  to be able to bring up GUIs
 - Make sure you are connected
     - Wifi: Wired Connection 1, Wired Connection 2, robotarium api.
-    - Check if config to check the correct wireless IP address is up (look for wlp5s0) by running “ifconfig”.
+    - Check if config to check the correct wireless IP address is up (look for wlp5s0) by running ``ifconfig``.
 IP should be 192.168.1.8
 - Make sure that the correct docker containers are on
-    - To see a list of the docket containers that are on run “sudo docker ps -a”
+    - To see a list of the docket containers that are on run ``sudo docker ps -a``
-    - To restart a docker container run “sudo docker restart <insert id>”
+    - To restart a docker container run ``sudo docker restart <insert id>``
     - The dockers that should be on are the vicon_tracker, emqtt, robotarium_base_node.

 ### Running User Experiments: